alberttan123/WebsitePortfolio/README.md

 # Website Portfolio
-This is a website portfolio where I tried to make everything without AI, the only thing that used AI was quickly making the cors_server.py for development and testing.
+This is a website portfolio where I tried to make everything without AI, only regular google search, the only thing that used AI was quickly making the cors_server.py for development and testing.

 ## Description
 It mainly uses a command line style, with some common functions available such as ls, cd, cat.